ludmanp/typicms-transdb/README.md

 php artisan trans:sync
 ```

-This command will look into all files in `resources/views` and `app` and find all translation keys that are not covered in your translation files, after
+This command will look into all files in `resources/views`, `app` and `Modules` and find all translation keys that are not covered in your translation files, after
 that it appends those keys to the files with a value equal to key.
 If key prefix is `db`, then value will be added to DB.